-Turbidity - Results of Direct Filtration Process of Surface Water

-MCL (3) Highest single measurement in 2020 Lowest monthly percentage of samples meeting turbidity limits Violation?
-Typical Source of Contaminant Tm rbidity (2) 5.0 NTU 0.17 N/A No NTU) 95% of samples <0.5 NTU N/A 100% No Soil runoff
+Turbidity - Results of Direct Filtration Process of Surface Water 2021 MCL (3) Highest single measurement in 2021 Lowest monthly percentage of samples meeting turbidity limits Violation?
+Typical Source of Contaminant Turbidity (2) 5.0 NTU 0.63 N/A No (NTU) 95% of samples <0.5 NTU N/A 100% No Soil runoff

 (2) Turbidity is a measurement of the cloudiness of water and is a good indicator of the effectiveness of our MCWD's filtration system.
+(3) The MCL for turbidity is based upon the effectiveness of MCWD's treatment technique or TT, which is direct filtration.